gadget-framework/gadget2/docs/userguide.md

 for example.
 The default value for this parameter is 1, which will ensure that no scaling will take place.

+\bigskip
 The optional $<$precision$>$ value is used to specify the number of digits to be used when printing the information to the specified output file, overriding the default settings for this printer type.

+\bigskip
 The optional flag $<$printatstart$>$ is used to specify whether the information about the stock should be printed at the start or the end of the timestep.
-If this is set to 1, then the stock information as it is at the start of the timestep is printed, before any other calculation has taken place (see appendix [chap:order] for more information on the order of the calculations).
+If this is set to 1, then the stock information as it is at the start of the timestep is printed, before any other calculation has taken place (see appendix [15](#chap:order){reference-type="ref" reference="chap:order"} for more information on the order of the calculations).
 The default value for $<$printatstart$>$ is 0, which means that the information at the end of the timestep is printed, and is used whenever the flag is not specified in the input file.

+\bigskip
 The output that is generated from this printer type is a file containing the following information for the stock specified on the $<$stockname$>$
 line:

     year-step-area-age-number-length-weight-stddev-consumed-biomass

-where:$<$number$>$ is the stock population for that timestep/area/age combination$<$length$>$ is the mean length for that timestep/area/age combination$<$weight$>$ is the mean weight for that timestep/area/age combination$<$stddev$>$ is the standard deviation for the length for that timestep/area/age combination$<$consumed$>$ is the stock population that has been consumed by all the predators (including fleets) for that timestep/area/age combination$<$biomass$>$ is the stock biomass that has been consumed by all the predators (including fleets) for that timestep/area/age combination
+where: $<$number$>$ is the stock population for that timestep/area/age combination $<$length$>$ is the mean length for that timestep/area/age combination $<$weight$>$ is the mean weight for that timestep/area/age combination $<$stddev$>$ is the standard deviation for the length for that timestep/area/age combination $<$consumed$>$ is the stock population that has been consumed by all the predators (including fleets) for that timestep/area/age combination $<$biomass$>$ is the stock biomass that has been consumed by all the predators (including fleets) for that timestep/area/age combination

 StockFullPrinter {#sec:stockfullprinter}
 ----------------

-The printer type to output some more detailed information about a stock is called ”StockFullPrinter”.
+The printer type to output some more detailed information about a stock is called "StockFullPrinter".
 This printer type is defined by specifying the stock and timesteps of interest.
 The file format for this component is given below: